The AreaThe Isle of Skye; stay amongst nature in its most raw and powerful state

 The Old Church has fabulous walking from its doorstep.
 There are gentle paths along the shore of Loch Slapin and to the hidden waterfalls for those who prefer a relaxing wander.
 For those with something a little more strenuous in mind there is almost unlimited hill walking in all directions.

 Blaven is the most incredibly rewarding peak with good paths for much of the way and, with only a small scramble near the summit, it is accessible to most walkers.

-Skye and the Black Cullin are internationally recognised as a fantastic climbing location.
-Its sticky gabbro rock and alpine style ridges make the Black Cullin a unique and spectacular climbing site.
+The Black Cuillin are internationally recognised as a fantastic climbing location.
+Its sticky gabbro rock and alpine style ridges make the Black Cuillin a unique and spectacular climbing site.
 Blaven and Clach Glas provide wide and varied climbing and scrambling opportunities.
 For scramblers there are grade 1, 2 and 3 routes which move from the gentle to the definitely tricky.
-For climbers routes run the full range from VS to technical routes that only the very experienced would consider.
-Skye Scrambles – the Scottish Mountaineering Club guide provides excellent information on routes in the valley and on the rest of this outstanding island.